-- 7.3.2 Identification and Calculation of Power and Energy Consumption (EAC clause 7.3.2) - 7.3.2.1 Where appropriate, power and energy consumption values can be calculated based on available consumption values shown in technical brochures with adjustments to suit the actual operating conditions such as operation hours reflected in the operation records.
-Equipment nameplates also provide valuable information, in particular when drawings or documented records are not available.
-For example the lighting power of a space may be assessed by identifying the wattage of different luminaires based on wattage figures shown in technical brochures.
-Alternatively, the wattage may be based on visual inspection and professional judgement, and the assessment may be supplemented, for certain representative luminaire types, with demounting or actual measurement to check the wattage. - 7.3.2.2 (a) It is a good practice to equip a building with full metering to continuously log data on power and energy consumptions and operation characteristics of each equipment and system.
+- International Performance Measurement & Verification Protocol Concepts and Options for Determining Energy & Water Saving - ASHRAE Guideline 14 Measurement of Energy and Demand Savings - 7.3.2.2 (a) It is a good practice to equip a building with full metering to continuously log data on power and energy consumptions and operation characteristics of each equipment and system.
 However, in practice, the logged data or technical records may be incomplete.
-Under the situation, additional measurements may be required, or should there be no in-situ metering, external metering may have to be used. - (b) Field measurements of the parameters of air-flow, pressure difference, supply and return temperatures of coil and air ducts, power consumption etc., and power inputs and/or energy consumptions can be taken at representative instants and appropriate time intervals that well reflect the extent and intensity of the equipment or system's operation characteristics.
+Under the situation, additional measurements may be required, or should there be no in-situ metering, external metering may have to be used.

+- (b) Field measurements of the parameters of air-flow, pressure difference, supply and return temperatures of coil and air ducts, power consumption etc., and power inputs and/or energy consumptions can be taken at representative instants and appropriate time intervals that well reflect the extent and intensity of the equipment or system's operation characteristics.
 The measured data when compared with performance characteristics in technical brochures can give indicative information for estimating or extrapolating the energy efficiency trend of the equipment or system, and potential EMO can be developed based on the trends by optimizing the controlled parameters such as temperature, flow and pressure. - (c) It is a good practice to ensure the meterings are well maintained and calibrated regularly, to avoid misinterpretation of inaccurate measurements. - (d) There are generally two types of measurement, namely snap-shot measurement and trend measurement.